Airborne Hazards and Burn Pit Exposures

 - You do not have to participate in the registry to be enrolled in VA health care or file a VA claim.

-- You can participate even if you do not recall any exposure to airborne hazards during your military service.
+- You can participate even if you do not recall any exposure to airborne hazards during your military service at an eligible location.

 Open Burn Pits – What Was Burned

 Waste products commonly disposed of in open burn pits include:

 - Munitions and unexploded ordnance

 Exposure to smoke created by burning these materials may cause irritation and burning of eyes or throat, coughing, breathing difficulties, skin itching or rashes.
 Many of these conditions are temporary and resolve on their own when the exposure ends.
 However, if you were closer to burn pit smoke or were exposed for longer periods of time, you may be at greater risk for longer-term health conditions.